mindscan-de/BrightFlux/BrightFlux-Core/README.md

 ## Idea

 Provide some performant? access to the logdata to analyze, using filters and pipes.
-Since This is meant to be working in readonly mode on the data I might want to at least support some kind of project file, which helps to access the data in a desired way.
+Since this is meant to be working in readonly mode on the data I might want to at least support some kind of project file, which helps to access the data in a desired way.
 I also want to create an index, and reformat the data and store this reformatted data partitioned.
 So this code contains the data process